 - Expert diagnosis.
 Mayo Clinic specialists use the latest imaging technology, some of it developed at Mayo, to assess your digestive tract and pinpoint your problem.

 - Experience.
-Each year, Mayo Clinic doctors diagnose and treat thousands of people with IBS.
+Each year, Mayo Clinic doctors diagnose and treat nearly 5,000 people with IBS.

 - Research leader.
 Mayo Clinic researchers have been involved for years in multiple clinical trials involving IBS and digestive diseases.
 Mayo patients are among the first to benefit from new findings made at Mayo.

 Read stories on the Sharing Mayo Clinic blog.

 Share your Mayo Clinic story.